Nightscou2018/murselessaps/README.md

 ![murse photo](http://ecx.images-amazon.com/images/I/41V0l2-6V8L.jpg)

-### The goals I had were
+### Goals
-1. Make it as small as possible while
+1. Make the form factors as small as possible, while
 2. Not having to use a soldering iron
 3. Have at least a full day (16-18 hours) of battery life